GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Chiumenti.rst

 Overview, Summary
 ========================
-The Chiumenti model is a brittle damage formulation designed for materials such as ceramics, where failure is governed by tensile cracking rather than ductile plasticity.
-The model builds on a hyperelastic constitutive response, introduces damage evolution based on the maximum principal stress, and has been applied for applications including fracture response verification for self contact and dynamic crack propagation :cite:t:`DFG`.
+The Chiumenti model is a brittle damage formulation designed for materials such as ceramics, where failure is governed by tensile cracking rather than ductile plasticity :cite:p:`DFG`.
+The model builds on a hyperelastic constitutive response, typically implemented as a compressible neo-Hookean trial stress, and introduces damage evolution based on the maximum principal stress.
+Damage is incremented when the maximum tensile stress exceeds a user-defined failure strength and reduces tensile principal stresses accordingly.

+The model implements Rankine-type fracture behavior with linear strain-softening, where the softening rate is tied to the Mode I fracture energy and a characteristic length, providing mesh-independent results.
+Optional extensions include a time-to-failure model to predict fracture propagation speed and stochastic variations of particle strength via a Weibull distribution to represent material heterogeneity.

-This implementation captures the essential features of the Rankine-type damage model described by :cite:t:`CerveraAndChiumenti`, including tension-driven damage, scalar damage evolution, and fracture-energy regularization to control mesh-dependent softening.
-While the underlying physics is the same—damage accumulates as the maximum principal tensile stress exceeds a threshold and reduces the material stiffness—the present model is a simplified, explicit solver–friendly form.
-In particular, it does not explicitly implement the full effective stress framework, the internal stress-like variable for the loading surface, the Kuhn–Tucker conditions for loading/unloading, or the consistent tangent operator.
-Despite these simplifications, the model reproduces the core Rankine damage behavior and the energy-based control of strain softening, providing a practical approximation suitable for finite element simulations.
+This implementation captures the essential features described by :cite:t:`CerveraAndChiumenti`, including tension-driven damage, scalar damage evolution, and fracture-energy regularization.
+While it does not explicitly implement the full effective stress framework, Kuhn–Tucker conditions, or the consistent tangent operator, the simplified, solver-friendly formulation reproduces the core Rankine damage behavior, allowing verification of fracture response and energy dissipation in finite element simulations.

 Key features of the model include: